JvanKatwijk/eti-stuff/eti-cmdline/README.md

 The supported input devices are:

 1. Dabsticks (rtlsdr) that are supported by the osmocom driver software
-2. SDRplay devices (RSP1 and RSP2)
+2. SDRplay devices (separate entries for use with the 2.13 or the 3.06 library)
 3. AIRSpy devices
 4. HACKrf devices
 5. Lime  devices